zorowangtt/phdthesis/source/15_chapter7_conclusions.md

 2. The effect of solvent model on the thermal transport properties in protein.
 In this study, the thermal conductivity values of HP36 with a typical rigid TIP3P water model exhibited a decrease number, compared to the value using the same flexible TIP3P water model.
-It raises the interest of will the change of water solvent flexibility will change vibration frequency at the water-protein interface, accordingly to influence the thermal transport properties of protein itself?
+It raises the interest of "How will the change of water solvent flexibility changes vibration frequency at the water-protein interface, accordingly to influence the thermal transport properties of protein itself"?